-- 1. To note the contents of this report. - 2.
-To approve that the Director of Finance and Business Improvement, in consultation with the Leader of the Council, be authorised to enter into "Local Authority Grant Agreement for the Affordable Homes Programme 2021 to 2026", with Homes England as detailed in Appendix 1, on the most advantageous grant rates achievable for the Council through the grant bidding process.
+- 1. The contents of the report be noted. - 2.
+The Director of Finance, Resources and Business Improvement, in consultation with the Leader of the Council, be authorised to enter into "Local Authority Grant Agreement for the Affordable Homes Programme 2021 to 2026", with Homes England as detailed in Appendix 1 to the report.